kshowalter/SPD_server/docs/install.md

 Note: This runs a command stored in package.json.
 This command runs a script to setup some environment variables for the oracle module, then starts the [PM2](https://github.com/Unitech/pm2) process manager.
 PM2 runs a daemon to manage the nodejs server, and can be accessed with the pm2 command.
 Example commands below.

+List active processes (should only be one: 0 )

     sudo pm2 list

+Show parameters for process 0

     sudo pm2 show 0

+Show log for system 0 (normal command-line output)

+    sudo pm2 logs 0